Prague – At the Very Center of Europe

 Prague was occupied early in the Second World War and the occupation was a brutal one for the Czechs.
 A nearby town saw the assassination of the Nazi official Reinhard Heydrich by Czechoslovak national heroes Jozef Gabčík and Jan Kubiš in 1942.
 For their role the Czechs of the town were killed or sent to concentration camps.
 The Jews had it worse, however, and their population was extinguished in the holocaust.

 In February 1945, Prague suffered from bombing raids by the US Army Air Forces and some heritage damage was recorded.
 While the Americans paused in Pilsen, the Red Army took Prague.
-The Czech goverment was reinstated but the communists had already put in their stooges.
+The Czech government was reinstated but the communists had already put in their stooges.
 In may Germans expelled and in 1948 they staged a coup d’état, official joining Eastern Bloc.
 Communism would prove to be a cruel mistress.

 Cold War Under Soviet Rule and the Velvet Revolution

 The puppet government in Prague instituted a processes of Stalinization, nationalizing enterprises and using secret police to put down Czech dissenters.
 It was not until 1967, that hope would re-emerge.
 Ruling the land was a reformer, Alexander Dubček, who proclaimed a new system “Socialism with a human face.
 It was the Czech summer of love and it would soon be crushed by the Soviets who had no need for love but who did know brutality.
 The street of Prague would be filled with red army tanks, an occupation that would last until 1991.
-This new period of “normalization” was better then stalinization but but not by much.
+This new period of “normalization” was better then Stalinization but but not by much.

 The Velvet Revolution would start with peaceful protests in Slovakia, and spread to Prague where the police beat the young student sparking a larger movement led by Václav Havel, a dissident and signatory to the famed Charter 77.
 The iconic shot of this protest in from Wenceslas square where both Havel and Dubcek appear together on a balcony addressing a crowd that had filled the square.